Transcendence And Volcanos In Lanzarote

 Ann and I run over the volcano as the sun rises each day.
 The distance is four miles and the lava trip hazards number in their thousands.
 It is cool and we watch the sun rise as a flaming ball over the Canary Islands.
 To the south, Fuertenventura sits out in the sea, romantically calling.
 The author Gaia Vince’s Transcendence and volcanos in Lanzarote seem perfect bedfellows.

 This island, a mass of larva and ash, is a strangely apt place to read this best seller.
-Here, there are no trees without irrigation, few birds or animals although it’s starkness has a certain beauty.
-Yet, everything supporting human life on this island, the buildings, roads, cars, tin openers, all have to be imported.
+For instance, there are no trees without irrigation, few birds or animals although it’s starkness has a certain beauty.
+In addition, everything supporting human life on this island, the buildings, roads, cars, tin openers, all have to be imported.
 The humans come and go by air.
 The carbon footprint of the island is huge and you cannot offset it by planting a tree!

 Transcendence and volcanos in Lanzarote

 Walking along the promenade, a flight of swallows wings above us.
 I see them and realize they are part way through their migration to Britain.
 They have an innate sense to follow the sun, year in, year out.
 Without our big brain, they cannot change.
 Neither do they have any carbon impact; they do no harm to the world.
 As for us, a plane will wing us home and we will beat the swallows back to their summer retreat.
 The carbon we create on this, our only flight in two years, will contribute to global warming.
 But, how amazing we primates are.
 We can fly to this sunny hotel beneath a volcano, eat food from all over the world and fly home faster than swallows.